csolis70/Email_Outreach_Automation/README.md

 ## Overview
 This project documents a Python-based workflow used to clean, merge, validate, and prepare outreach contact data for a real email campaign.
 The work was originally developed in Jupyter while consolidating participant records from multiple spreadsheets collected across several years.

-Rather than a single end-to-end application, this repository presents the main technical components of the process in a cleaner and more readable form.
+This repository presents the main technical components of the process in a cleaner and more readable form.

 ## Project Scope
 The project involved: